 Glass composite?

-The point is that both stoneware and ceramic can have many different meanings, so it is impossible for us to tell you exactly what the differences are.
+The point is that both stoneware and ceramic can have several meanings, so it is impossible for us to tell you exactly what the differences are.

-As we've mentioned, this is particularly true for any cookware with a nonstick coating.
-Makers often like to downplay the fact that their cookware contains PTFE, so they'll call by the other ingredients it may contain, including enamel, porcelain, stone, granite, titanium, diamond, and more.
+As we've mentioned, this is particularly true for nonstick coatings.
+Makers like to downplay the fact that their cookware contains PTFE, so they'll call by the other ingredients it may contain, including stone, granite, titanium, diamond, and more.

 Furthermore, "ceramic" has become synonymous with "nonstick ceramic."
-So many people confuse the terms, assuming that old-fashioned ceramics are the same as nonstick ceramic (which they are not).
+So many people confuse the terms, assuming that traditional ceramic (like on Le Creuset) are the same as nonstick ceramic (like on GreenPan).

 Ceramic Vs Nonstick Ceramic: What's the Difference?